MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/pull-image-to-web-app-fail.md

 ## Solution for the managed identity based on authentication

-When using Azure Web App’s managed based on the authentication, the `Microsoft.ContainerRegistry/registries/pull/read` permission must be assigned to the managed identity to perform the pull action.
+When you use Azure Web App’s managed based on the authentication, the `Microsoft.ContainerRegistry/registries/pull/read` permission must be assigned to the managed identity to perform the pull action.

 Azure built-roles that contain the `Microsoft.ContainerRegistry/registries/pull/read` permission are: